cabrerac/cabrerac.github.io/scripts/lectures-sources/25-udenar-ml-intro/transformer.md

 ---
 course_code: 25-udenar-ml-intro
-title: ML Deployment
+title: The Transformer
-description: In our last lecture, we will explore the deployment process of ML models.
-Once models are trained, we need to deploy them as part of larger systems to be used.
-We will show the challenges that motivate our focus on this stage and present different alternatives for efficient ML-based systems deployment.
+description: This lecture introduces the transformer neural network architecture, which is the architecture of novel Large Language Models (LLMs).
+We will start formalising the architecture and its training.
+We will then introduce how to use and tailor LLMs into our ML projects and daily activities for different purposes.
-session: 10
+session: 9
 start_time: 10:00 am
 end_time: 12:00 am
 hours: 4